overwolf/overwolf.github.io/docs/topics/video-capture.md

 ## Using overwolf.media.replays

 With this API, you can listen to game events and manually start and stop video capture.

 As mentioned above, the real "power" of this API is to auto-detect and auto-capture game highlights:

-There's no need to understand each supported game's mechanics, game flow, edge cases, timings, etc.
-Just request any supported game's highlight, and OW provides you with a video file that includes this event.
+When this feature is enabled, there's no need to understand each supported game's mechanics, game flow, edge cases, timings, etc. Just request any supported game's highlight, and OW provides you with a video file that includes this event.

 Below, you can find a description of both capture methods: manual capture and auto-highlights capture.